Skip to main content

 ciha 2028 art card

-The 2028 CIHA Washington theme of Sovereignty” takes up crucial questions of state power and its legitimation, international law, visual strategies to create communities of belonging and exclusion, and the central role of visual regimes to normalize concepts of private property, public space, privacy, and dispossession.
-In calling for papers and sessions that engage with sovereignty’ we aim to neither celebrate nor denounce but instead powerfully interrogate the long history of power and representation, and its intersection with different codes of law, government, territory, and state across time and space.
-The theme of Sovereignty” engages political terms of urgent interest for contemporary debates while simultaneously speaking broadly to historically and geographically diverse periods and cultures.
-This term is meant as opening up both possibilities but also problems and challenges for the exploration of art historical questions from all eras and geographies.
-Washington D.C., as the capital city in the United States, is a paradigmatic site for such a discussion, and the US National Committee for the History of Art welcomes all to join in this debate.
-It can be taken up in relation to individual works of art or formal strategies, or theoretically in terms of characterizing movements or groups, or historically as part of the ever-changing dynamic between authority and individual agency.
-We aim for the political valence of the theme to provide an opportunity for an international community to clarify the many interests at stake historically and globally in sovereignty and its artistic legacies and futures.
+The 2029 CIHA Mexico City theme of Sovereignty” takes up crucial questions of state power and its legitimation, international law, visual strategies to create communities of belonging and exclusion, and the central role of visual regimes to normalize concepts of dispossession, private property, public space, and privacy.
+In calling for papers and sessions that engage with sovereignty” we aim to neither celebrate nor denounce but instead powerfully interrogate the long history of power and representation, and its intersection with different codes of law, government, territory, and state across time and space.
+Sovereignty” as a theme addresses political terms of urgent interest for contemporary debates while simultaneously speaking broadly to historically and geographically diverse periods and cultures.
+This term is meant to open up possibilities as well as problems and challenges for the exploration of art historical questions from all eras and across geographies and media.

 College Art Association 114th Annual Conference